ain/smartbanner.js/README.md

 ### Set "smartbanner" as global variable

-By default smartbanner not support manual construction.
-You can enable it and use "window.smartbanner" variable
+By default smartbanner is added to DOM automatically.
+You can disable it with

 ```html
 <meta name="smartbanner:api" content="true">